usnistgov/mosaic/html/_sources/doc/InstallWindows.rst.txt

 **1. Installing Anaconda**

 First we will install Anaconda_ to easily install the dependencies required by |projname|.
-Download the 64-bit Anaconda_ installer for Python 2.7 and use the graphical installer.
+Download the 64-bit Anaconda_ installer for Python 3.7 and use the graphical installer.

-.. warning:: |projname| is not yet compatible with Python_ 3.
-Please ensure that you install Anaconda_ for Python_ 2.7

 **2. Installing MOSAIC dependencies within Anaconda**

-|projname| is written in Python_ 2.7 and utilizes a number of different packages and utilities.
+|projname| is written in Python_ and utilizes a number of different packages and utilities.
 In the following we'll install a number of these (specifically, python, gcc, gfortran, qt, and pyQt4).
 With Anaconda_ this is easy to do.

 First, we create a self-contained environment to host the |projname| installation.
 Open the Anaconda_ prompt (Start Menu-->Anaconda 2-->Anaconda Prompt) and type:

 .. code-block:: console

-  $  conda create -n mosaicENV python=2.7
+  $  conda create -n mosaicENV python=3.7

 Activate the new environment: